waizui/waizui.github.io/a_glimpse_of_quaternion/a_glimpse_of_quaternion.md

 ### The head-pitch-roll transform

-A commonly used view direction lies along the negative z-axis with the head oriented along the y-axis. shown in the picture.
+A commonly used view direction lies along the negative z-axis with the head oriented along the y-axis. shown in the figure.
 ![fig_hrp](./pic/hrp.png)

 Rotations around y, x and z axis are called head, pitch, and roll.